Menu

 Use case 3: Make issues inherit the current priority of the project

 The idea is that if projects are prioritized, then you can automate how issues are ranked.
 Note that prioritizing projects is intended dynamically, i.e.: Project A may be unimportant this quarter and urgent in December.
-The issues created in project A during this quarter will receive a low default priority today, and a top default priority in December.
+The issues created in Project A during this quarter will receive a low default priority today and a top default priority in December.

 The board will then be populated with issues from multiple projects that are already pre-groomed!